Calls for justice, intervention as Philippines buries drug war's youngest known victim

 Ulpina's mother, who has asked not to be identified by name, said police burst into her home without a warrant as her family slept.
 Her daughter was killed by a stray bullet and wasn't used as a shield, she said.

-On Tuesday, scores of people joined a 3km (1.9 mile) funeral procession behind a white hearse, the back of which had a picture of the child wearing a shirt with the word "Pulis" (police).
+On Tuesday, scores of people joined a 3km funeral procession behind a white hearse, the back of which had a picture of the child wearing a shirt with the word "Pulis" (police).

 A priest and funeral workers carried the small casket up some steps and pushed it into a prepared space atop a concrete structure of hundreds of graves built in columns five-high.